yeahjjyy/tweet-scraper/README.md

 ## Description

-Learn how to scrape Twitter tweets using Python and Selenium.
+- Learn how to scrape Twitter tweets using Python and Selenium.
 Automate data collection with [advanced search](https://github.com/igorbrigadir/twitter-advanced-search) features for precise insights.
+- Scrape Twitter Followers with Python and Selenium
+- Effortlessly Scrape Twitter Following Data with Python & Selenium

 ## Example of Scraped Tweets Data